jessepav/lacygoill-wiki-backup/vim/highlighting.md

 # TODO
 ## ?

+Document the fact that `execute('hi ...')` can contain newlines, if the width of the current window is too small.

+You need to make sure they're removed.

+Make sure we haven't made this kind of mistake elsewhere:

+    Vim /\C\s\<execute(/gj ~/.vim/**/*.vim ~/.vim/**/*.snippets ~/.vim/template/** ~/.vim/vimrc

+Also, should we remove the newline, or replace them with spaces?
+If we remove them, is it enough, or does Vim still add an extra space?

+When you know what to do, review what we did in:

+    ~/.vim/autoload/colorscheme.vim
+    /colorscheme#customize(
+    /hi Underlined

+## ?

 Document the fact that for a HG, the only relevant attributes are:

    • `gui`, `guifg` and `guibg` (in GUI)